Munich Security Report: Diagnosis of an insecure alliance | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Munich Security Report sets the stage for one of the world’s leading forums on defense and security policy: the annual Munich Security Conference (MSC).
-This year it makes for grim reading.
+This year's Munich Security Report makes for grim reading.
+It sets the stage for one of the world’s leading forums on defense and security policy: the annual Munich Security Conference (MSC).

 Wolfgang Ischinger is a long-serving diplomat who always appears calm and collected.
 In his last year at the helm of the Munich Security Conference (MSC) journalists have been keen to hear Ischinger's assessment of the current crisis with Russia